TRI-ML/dgp/docs/CONTRIBUTING.md

 ### Making a commit
 There should only be a single commit with all the changes when making a pull request.
 Please squash the commits before opening a PR.
-This reposiotry follows [Conventional Commits 1.0.0](https://www.conventionalcommits.org/en/v1.0.0/) for the commit message convention.
+This repository follows [Conventional Commits 1.0.0](https://www.conventionalcommits.org/en/v1.0.0/) for the commit message convention.
 All commit messages will be verified by [commitlint](https://github.com/conventional-changelog/commitlint).

 The commit message should be structured as follows:
 ```sh